hrvthzslt/personal-site/content/posts/birth-of-a-minimalistic-cli-development-environment-i/index.md

 ctags -R .
 ```

 There is a **go to definition** functionality in vim already, but it works within a file by default.
-I created a method that jumps to a tag if there is one; otherwise, the original behavior applies.
+I created a method that jumps to a tag if there is one, otherwise, the original behavior applies.

 ```vim
 function!
 GoToTagOrDefinition()